 After the incident erupted on social media, Starbucks Chairman Howard Schultz apologized.
 “I’m embarrassed, ashamed.
 I think what occurred was reprehensible at every single level.
 I take it very personally, as everyone in our company does, and we’re committed to making it right.”

-In addition to the apology, Starbucks closed all 8,000 of their stores and gave their staff of 175,000 employees training in racial bias.
-For Schultz it was a necessary move.
-“It will cost millions of dollars, but I’ve always viewed this and things like this as not an expense, but an investment in our people and our company.
+In addition to the apology, Starbucks closed all 8,000 of their stores and gave their staff 175,000 employees training in racial bias.
+For Schultz, it was a necessary move.
+“It will cost millions of dollars, but I’ve always viewed this and things like this as not an expense but an investment in our people and our company.
 And we’re better than this,” he said.

 In both cases, quick action showed the companies' dedication to the problem and their customers.
-Instead of stonewalling or brushing off the issue, their quick action and visible changes not only demonstrated their dedication but went a long way to save their reputation in the midst of a major crisis.
+Instead of stonewalling or brushing off the issue, their quick action and visible changes demonstrated their dedication and went a long way to save their reputation amid a major crisis.